dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.6.1 =
+- Improve: Import/export CSV function now lets an admin to export transactions and reimport them to a new system where the users have different user IDs.
+Users are represented by emails in the CSV file.
+- Improve: Debug info in Dashboard screen is only shown to users with the `manage_wallets` or `activate_plugins` capability (i.e. admins).
+- Fix: Typo in `[wallets_transactions]` shortcode where the "wa" string was erroneously included in the markup.

 = 3.6.0 =
 - Add: The `default` template of the `[wallets_transactions]` shortcode now accepts a list of columns as an optional argument.